bashfulrobot/desktoperator/roles/apps/claude-code/files/commands/commit.md

    - Push commits: `git push`.
    - Push tags if created: `git push --tags`.
 10. If `--release` specified (requires tag):
-    - Create GitHub release: `gh release create v<version> --title "Release v<version>" --notes-from-tag`.
+    - **Use Copilot CLI**: `copilot "Create a GitHub release for tag v<version> with title 'Release v<version>' and generate release notes from the tag and recent commits"`.
+11. If `--pr` specified (requires push):
+    - **Use Copilot CLI**: `copilot "Create a pull request for the current branch with an appropriate title and description based on the commits"`.

 Arguments: $ARGUMENTS

-Always analyze staged changes first, split into atomic commits if needed, then apply the 3 supported argument flags.
+Always analyze staged changes first, split into atomic commits if needed, then apply the supported argument flags.